Bounds on the growth of high Sobolev norms of solutions to 2D Hartree Equations: Introduction.

 By local well-posedness theory \cite{B3,Ca,GV5,Tao}, it can be observed that there exist $C,\tau_0>0$, depending only on the initial data $\Phi$ such that for all $t$:

 Iterating (\ref{eq:ExponentialIteration}) yields the exponential bound:

 Here, $C_1,C_2>0$ again depend only on $\Phi$.

 For a wide class of nonlinear dispersive equations, the analogue of (\ref{eq:ExponentialBound}) can be improved to a polynomial bound, as long as we take $s \in \mathbb{N}$, or if we consider sufficiently smooth initial data.
-This observation was first made in the work of Bourgain \cite{B2}, and was continued in \cite{S,S2}.
+This observation was first made in the work of Bourgain \cite{B2}, and was continued in the work of Staffilani \cite{S,S2}.

 The crucial step in the mentioned works was to improve the iteration bound (\ref{eq:ExponentialIteration}) to:

 As before, $C,\tau_0>0$ depend only on $\Phi$.
 In this bound, $r \in (0,1)$ satisfies $r \sim \frac{1}{s}$.
 One can show that (\ref{eq:PolynomialIteration}) implies that for all $t \in \mathbb{R}$: